rilysh/dotfiles-void/README.md

 ```

 #### Install neofetch
-Neofetch is available in Void package repo but we'll only use latest version pulled from GitHub
+Neofetch is available in the Void package repo but we'll only use the latest version pulled from GitHub
 ```sh
 mkdir /opt/neofetch
 curl https://raw.githubusercontent.com/dylanaraps/neofetch/master/neofetch --output neofetch